 41. Thermostatic radiator valves

 Thermostatic radiator valves are an easy and inexpensive way to maintain constant temperature in a room.
 They change the flow of the water in the heating system when the temperature reaches a certain point, preventing the radiators from getting any warmer.
+They allow you to heat the rooms you use most and keep other rooms a bit cooler.
+And the investment should pay for itself within a few years.

 42. Check your smart meter

 Smart meters allow you to measure how much gas and electricity you're using.
-If you don’t already have one, your energy supplier should supply one soon, as part of the national government programme to replace older energy meters.
+If you don’t already have one, your energy supplier should supply one soon as part of the national government programme to replace older energy meters.

 Insulation for loft, walls and windows